 If you’ve ever bought pine nuts in the store, chances are you’re eating Chinese imports that are often of dubious origin.
 And even if you are vigilant about where your pine nuts come from and buy, say Italian pine nuts, you may get high quality, but you pay for it through the nose.

 Why aren’t there American pine nuts, you ask?
 Well, there are.
 You just have to go find them yourself.
-Harvesting your own pine nuts requires some persistence, but this tutorial should help you get started.
+It requires some persistence, but here’s how to harvest pine nuts.

 First off, you really must live in the West to do this.
 Unless you can find a stray Italian stone pine planted somewhere as a landscaping tree, eastern pine nuts are too small or have shells too hard to bother with.
 Sorry, guys.